 However, for our Panorama Route accommodation, we found a semi self-contained B&B in Ohrigstad ideally positioned for exploring the most famous stretches of the Panorama Route and Blyde River Nature Reserve.
 It was a much less tourist-dense experience than say Graskop and located in some stunning countryside.

 The perfect place to chill around the braai (South African BBQ) after a day of exploring.

 We allowed ourselves three nights based on driving from Johannesburg.
 This gave us plenty of time to explore more than just the main attractions without rushing.

-The most popular stretch of the route is the R532 that runs from the town of Sabie past some of the areas most spectacular waterfalls to God’s Window, the Blyde River Canyon, the Three Rondavels and Bourke’s Luck Potholes.
+The most popular stretch of the route is the R532 which runs from the town of Sabie past some of the area’s most spectacular waterfalls to God’s Window, the Blyde River Canyon, the Three Rondavels and Bourke’s Luck Potholes.

 The famous Lowveld View is less than 5 km north of Bourke’s Luck Potholes.
 A spectacular view, 1 219 metres above sea level over the canyon where the Blyde River cuts its way through the valleys with the Blydepoort Dam in the distance.

 Aside from the main natural sights, there are also many other attractions worth visiting.
 Far more attractions than can be seen in one day.
 Some of these are:

 - The Hoedspruit Endangered Species Centre was one of our favourite experiences.